How to get the best out of your couples shoot in Scotland

 Shoot somewhere special to you

 A lot of the time, shooting in a place which is warmly familiar can make all the difference to feeling relaxed and present in a shoot.
-I try to encourage couples to think about locations which speak to them as a couple.
-This could be down to a shared experience there or because the location has something devant to them (even if they’ve never been there before).
+I try to encourage couples to think about locations which speak to you as a couple.
+This could be down to a shared experience there or because the location has something relevant to you (even if you’ve never been there before).

 James and Yzzy were most interested in shooting somewhere which could act as a backdrop to their shared hobby – acro.
 I suggested Holyrood Park, which they loved the idea of!
 And we were blessed that day with an epic sunset.